-Once you have decided the two weapons, you can press the A button.
-This will show a screen that summarizes everything you have chosen, and will also show the upgrades in the stats of the weapon as a result of the forge.
+Once you have decided on the two weapons, you can press the A button.
+This will show a screen that summarizes everything you have chosen and will also show the upgrades in the weapon’s stats as a result of the forge.
 Press Yes to forge the weapon.

-Once you have forged a weapon, you can choose to name it whatever you like in the screen that follows.
+Once you have forged a weapon, you can choose to name it whatever you like on the screen that follows.

-If you wish to forge a new weapon with an already upgraded (previously forged weapon), you will need to first forge another upgraded weapon, then combine the two upgraded versions through forging.
+If you wish to forge a new weapon with an already upgraded (previously forged weapon), you will need to forge another upgraded weapon and combine the two upgraded versions through forging.

 The concept of weapon durability is no longer valid in Fire Emblem Fates.
 Unlike the previous versions of the game, the weapons have infinite durability.
 Due to this, Forging works differently than its predecessors.